Best winter cycling jackets 2024 - Tried and tested options to make sure you stay warm on the bike

 Reasons to avoid

-Owing to the fact that there’s no need for a mid-layer with Assos jackets, the brand doesn’t leave room for layering.
+What you can't fit under it is a proper mid layer.
+No mini puffy jacket, or big fleecy Polartec Alpha half zip.
 That means you can expect a tight fit, but because the Assos Mille GT Winter jacket Evo is part of the Mille GT line of products, it has a slightly more relaxed fit.
-It's still pretty tight compared to a club fit like the Sportful but it’s not as tight as other Assos jackets.
+It's still pretty tight compared to a club fit from brands like Sportful, but it’s not as tight as other Assos jackets.

-Then, when it comes to fabric, Assos has something called NEOS.
+When it comes to fabric Assos has something called NEOS.
 NEOS medium is a very capable waterproof 3-layer membrane fabric that Assos uses for the front of the jacket.
-The tops of the arms and upper back get NEOS light which boosts breathability and reduces insulation.
-Then for breathability, under the arms and the lower back have a non-membrane fabric.
+The tops of the arms and upper back get NEOS light, which boosts breathability and reduces insulation.
+Then for more breathability, under the arms and the lower back have a non-membrane fabric.

-Again owing to the design of jacket as both outer and mid-layer in one, you can count on quality pockets with Assos jackets.
-You’ll never find yourself needing to grab a jersey just to get pockets and you also don't have to try and access pockets underneath.
+Again owing to the design of the jacket as both outer and mid-layer in one, you can count on quality pockets.
+You’ll never find yourself needing to grab a jersey just to get pockets (though if you do want extra capacity it's a good way to achieve this) and you also don't have to try and access pockets underneath.
 Unfortunately that last bit does mean the zipper isn’t as good as some of the competition.
 Other than the zipper though, the thing you’ll need to consider with this jacket is whether you’d rather use a shell and a mid-layer or just a single piece.

-The women's equivalent, the Uma GT Winter Jacket, performed just as well, though as is often the case the sizing recommendations given by Assos doesn't translate into reality quite perfectly.
+The women's equivalent, the Uma GT Winter Jacket, performed just as well, though as is often the case the sizing recommendations given by Assos don't translate into reality quite perfectly.

-Jump over to our full Assos Mille GT Winter Jacket review for even more info, and we've got a full write up of the women's version too, the Assos Uma GT Winter Jacket.
+My old colleague Josh Ross wrote a full Assos Mille GT Winter Jacket review if you need even more info, and we've got a full write up of the women's version too, the Assos Uma GT Winter Jacket.

 Specifications